 Alternatively you could recruit extra resource so that you can still finish the wall in time for your barbecue.

-There are many ways to resolve scheduling issues and more detail is given in the MS Project User Guide provided with our ms project templates
+There are many ways to resolve scheduling issues and more detail is given in the Microsoft Project User Guide provided with our Microsoft Project Templates.

 Congratulations! you now have a strong, achievable project plan for your project.